PaulBobbyM/ButtonStateMachine/README.md

-# ButtonStateMachine
-A pushbutton-driven state machine built on the PIC32MZ2048EFH144 using Harmony v2, featuring non-blocking software debouncing and real-time LED state indication.

 # Pushbutton-Controlled State Machine | PIC32MZ2048EFH144

 This project implements a pushbutton-driven finite state machine (FSM) on the PIC32MZ2048EFH144 microcontroller using MPLAB X v4.15 and Harmony v2.
 An LED visually indicates each state, and the system transitions between states based on button inputs with precise software-based debouncing.